Macmod/goblob/README.md

 Contributions are welcome by [opening an issue](https://github.com/Macmod/goblob/issues/new) or by [submitting a pull request](https://github.com/Macmod/goblob/pulls).

 # TODO
-* Check blob domain for NXDOMAIN before trying wordlist to save bandwidth
+* Check blob domain for NXDOMAIN before trying wordlist to save bandwidth (maybe)
-* Option to read accounts from stdin
+* Improve default parameters for better performance
+* Improve wordlists

 # License
 The MIT License (MIT)